5 Tips for translating Italian menus

 Today I want to look at the topic of specialisations in the world of translating.
 What does it mean to be an expert translator is a certain field, like climbing or mountaineering?
 Whoever wants to work as a translator will sooner or later have to think about one or more areas of specialisation, and this is not always straightforward.
 You may be thinking, “But I’m a language expert, I’ve studied translation, is that not enough?” (more…)

 I’m currently reading Matthew Fort’s book, Eating Up Italy: Voyages on a Vespa, which follows his journey through Italy, from south to north, on a culinary quest for the truth, culture and people behind Italian cuisine, in all its many varieties.

 I’m really enjoying the book and the author’s way of writing, but what I want to focus on here is:

 - why this is an important factor to consider when translating.

 Let’s start with the first point and have a look at how Italy is seen from the outside with the help of Matthew Fort.

 In contrast to many who write about Italy, Matthew Fort does not present himself as a great expert of the country, but rather as someone with limited knowledge of the language and the country in spite of his obvious interest in the place. (more…)

-We’ve put together a list of some websites with glossary resources for mountaineering terms which we have found particularly useful.
+I’ve put together a list of some websites with glossary resources for mountaineering terms which I have found particularly useful.
 There are many more out there, but these are a good place to start….

 Why is it so difficult to translate a menu?